Naess/flash-tasks/README.md

 A shared task list designed to help ad-hoc teams quickly organize, prioritize and complete tasks.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Installation

+This requires Node >= 6, which can be installed here: https://nodejs.org/en/download/.
+Once you have Node installed, clone this repository.
+In Terminal/Command Prompt, navigate to the location you wish to install it, and run: `git clone https://github.com/Naess/flash-tasks.git`.
+This will create a folder called `flash-tasks` that will contain all of the contents of this repository.
+Navigate to this folder (`cd flash-tasks`) and run `npm start`. http://localhost:3000 will then open in your browser, and you will be able to see the app.

 ## Available Scripts

 In the project directory, you can run: